diveshuttam/dshell/readme.md

     - file descriptors (for i/o redirection as well as pipes)

 # assumptions
-input is valid and well spaced, according to the one given in the question
+Input is valid and well spaced, according to the one given in the question
-examples of valid and tested inputs
-arbitrary inputs may raise errors like mixing piping and io redirections arbitraily
+Arbitrary inputs may raise errors like mixing piping and io redirections arbitraily

-in interpreting commands pipes have least precedence.
+In interpreting commands pipes have least precedence.

 - `ls`
 - `ls -l`